AdrianaCaraeni/SimulatedParrallelProcessing/README.txt

 - `read()`: Retrieves task data and results from pipes.
 - `write()`: Sends task assignments and results back to the parent.
 - `kill()`: Used to send signals to notify the parent of task completion.
-- `wait()`: Ensures the parent waits for all child processes to terminate.
+- `wait()`: Ensures the parent waits for the termination of all child processes.

 ## 🛠️ How It Works

 1. **Forking Child Processes**:
-   - The main process forks child processes using a loop.
+   The main process forks child processes using a loop.
-   - Each child is assigned a task based on its index.
+   Each child is assigned a task based on its index.

 2. **Pipes Setup**:
-   - Each child gets a dedicated set of pipes for two-way communication.
+   Each child gets a dedicated set of pipes for two-way communication.

 3. **Signal Registration**:
-   - Each child registers a unique signal (`SIGRTMIN + i`) to notify the parent when the task is completed.
+   Each child registers a unique signal (`SIGRTMIN + i`) to notify the parent when the task is completed.

 4. **Task Execution & Communication**:
-   - The parent sends tasks to the children via the pipes.
+   The parent sends tasks to the children via the pipes.
-   - Once a task is completed, the child sends the result back to the parent through the pipes.
+   Once a task is completed, the child sends the result back to the parent through the pipes.

 5. **Process Reaping**:
-   - The parent process waits for the termination of all child processes using `wait()`.
+   The parent process waits for the termination of all child processes using `wait()`.

 ## ⚙️ Error Handling
 The project includes robust error handling throughout: